mtorchiano/TOPLetter/README.md

 The usage of the document class is extremely straightforward:

-* the *TOPletteré document class must be declared as the base for the document.
+* the *TOPletter* document class must be declared as the base for the document.

-    i.e. using `\documentclass{TOPletterA}`.
+    i.e. using `\documentclass{TOPletter}`.

 * the customization macros must be used to define the details of the letter,

     i.e. organization details, personal information, and letter subject.

-* the body of the letter can be written as a regular *LATEX* document.
+* the body of the letter can be written as a regular *LaTeX* document.

 ### Organizational Unit